gavin-hyl/cs38/cs38-final-ghua.typ

 // Output: P, a list of pairs of indices representing the maximum cardinality pairings.

 V = n by n matrix of 0s representing the values of subproblems
-// choices (whether or not to pair the first character, if so, which one) for each subproblems CHOICES = n by n matrix of None
+// choices (whether or not to pair the first character, if so, which one) CHOICES = n by n matrix of None

 FOR length=2:n            // fill in the subproblems in order of increasing length